lehkost/DNBTitel-Elasticsearch/README.md

     docker run --rm -ti -p 9200:9200 -p 5601:5601 -v dnb2es:/home/elasticsearch/dnb2es -v esindex:/home/elasticsearch/elasticsearch dnb-titel:latest

+After this we have working Docker container and can query Elasticesearch with Kibana/Sense via http://localhost:5601.
+However, our Elasticsearch index is still empty.
+It will be filled with DNB catalogue data during the next step:

 ## download data from dnb, transform to json and fill elasticsearch

     docker ps